mvelazc0/BadZure/README.md

 ### Initial Access

 BadZure simulates initial access by employing common account takeover techniques, including password attacks and token theft.
-This is achieved through two primary methods:
+This is achieved through two primary methods described below.

 #### Password-Based Access

 When configured to use passwords, BadZure assigns randomly generated passwords to key user accounts that are part of the attack paths.
-These passwords are provided to BadZure users to simulate password-based attacks, such as brute force or password spraying.
+These passwords are provided to BadZure users to simulate password-based attacks, such as credential stuffing or password spraying.
 Additionally, BadZure automatically generates a users.txt file containing the usernames of all created accounts, facilitating testing strategies like password spraying.

 #### Token-Based Access

 For token-based access, BadZure generates JWT access tokens for specified principals.
-These tokens are provided in the output, simulating scenarios where an attacker has obtained valid tokens through phishing or other means.
+These tokens are provided in the output, simulating scenarios where an attacker has obtained valid tokens through [reverse proxy phishing](https://help.evilginx.com/), malware or other means.
 Users can utilize these tokens to authenticate directly against Azure AD resources, gaining an understanding of potential attack vectors involving token theft.

 By providing both passwords and tokens, BadZure enables security practitioners to effectively simulate initial access scenarios and explore various attack vectors against their Azure AD tenants.